Network of Biodigesters for Latin America and the Caribbean (RedBioLAC)

 - Systematise research and disseminate findings among partners, and share insights with related fields including health, financing, policy, education, industry and marketing

-- Promote the incorporation of other organisations, institutions and researchers in the field of biodigesters
+- Promote the inclusion of other organisations, institutions and researchers in the field of biodigesters

 - Promote actions to advocate and influence policies related to biodigesters

-The RedBioLAC has become a lively platform for knowledge exchange, development and dissemination.
+RedBioLAC is a very active platform for knowledge exchange, development and dissemination.
 This is achieved via diverse methods and activities, specifically through the annual conference, annual magazine, e-learning, online library and forum.
-Additionally, two areas of activity fostering knowledge creation and dissemination are envisaged as part of the consolidation process: working groups and a student internship programme.
-To promote participation and raise awareness across the region, the network develops relationships with universities; publicises information about courses, conferences, seminars, and funding opportunities; uses social media; publishes educational material and systematised information; conducts webinars on technical and trending topics; conducts in-person trainings; and connects students and organisations for internships and academic research, as well as people and projects.
+Additionally, two areas of activity fostering knowledge creation and dissemination have emerged recently: working groups and a student internship programme.
+Find more about these activities below.

 The annual conference provides a dynamic opportunity for interaction between experts, relevant stakeholders and interested audiences in general.
 The conference format entails not only presentations and discussions about the latest developments, but also training courses on basic biogas technologies and field visits.